freenas/freenas-docs/userguide/sharing.rst

 Network File System (NFS).
 Clients use the :command:`mount` command to mount the share.
 Mounted NFS shares appear as another directory on the client system.
 Some Linux distros require the installation of additional software to mount an NFS share.
-Windows systems require enabling Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.
+Windows systems must enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.